 The most recent member of a musical family spanning multiple generations, Emma is influenced by her mother, the award-winning jazz singer, lyricist, and songwriter Rondi Charleston.
 Emma’s grandmother, Elsa Charleston, was, in her day, a leading contemporary classical singer based in Chicago.

 Emma has always combined her musicality with her theatrical talents.
-Her wide array of skills has allowed the multi-talented Charleston to star in, direct, and produce local and regional theatre productions of Bloody Bloody Andrew Jackson, Hair, Sweeney Todd, Avenue Q, and Urinetown.
-She recently produced West Side Story at Berklee.
+Her wide array of skills has allowed the multi-talented musician to perform roles such as Veronica Sawyer in Heathers: The Musical, Rachel Jackson in Bloody Bloody Andrew Jackson, Sheila in Hair, Kate Monster in Avenue Q, and Hope Caldwell in Urinetown.
+Being the President of the Musical Theater Club at Berklee, she recently co-produced West Side Story.
 Fueled by a seemingly endless passion for and commitment to her music, Charleston is also currently promoting her new EP on SoundCloud, posting cover songs on YouTube, and studying performance and songwriting.